bkager/Tiny-node-cookbook/informational-importing-and-exporting-from-modules.md

 ### Syntax #1

-This is what you've seen already, but with more exports added.
-You can export multiple things from a file, including function definitions, variables, **XXX ANYTHING ELSE?
-XXX**.
+This is what you've seen already, but with another export added.
+You can add whatever you like to the module.exports object, including function definitions, variables, **XXX ANYTHING ELSE?
+XXX**., and then access it from your other file.

 ```
 //In duck-functions.cjs: